swharden/pyABF/README.md

 * [Unofficial Guide to the ABF File Format](/docs/advanced/abf-file-format/)
 * [pyABF listing on PyPI](https://pypi.org/project/pyabf/)

-## Porting to Other Programming Languages
-This GitHub project tracks the pyABF Python module as well as serve as a central site to aggregate ABF file format and analysis information and strategies.
-Code is written to be intentionally readable and efforts are taken to write and maintain documentation, making pyABF easy to port to other programming lanaguges.
-Some efforts to this end have already begin:

-* [vsABF](https://github.com/swharden/vsABF) - A .NET library to interface to files in the Axon Binary Format (ABF)
-* [phpABF](https://github.com/swharden/phpABF) - A PHP interface to files in the Axon Binary Format (ABF)

 ## Features
 * To see some of what pyABF can do, review the [simple](/docs/getting-started) and [advanced](/docs/getting-started/advanced.md) example pages
 * No obscure dependencies (just matplotlib and numpy)